 Speaking of tips and tricks, my best students have also listened to my critiques and have actually applied them.
 I remember mentioning to a student she needed to work on her subjective portion of her SOAP note.
 A few shifts went by and I noticed a 100% improvement in her note writing.
 I complimented her and she said she spent time reviewing providers’ notes and was able to gain a better understanding of how the ED note was structured.
 This is also a good example of utilizing your time appropriately while on a rotation: you should always be bettering yourself on the rotation.
 You should try your best to limit the time you spend logging patients, dealing with personal matters, or being on your cell phone.
 Be sure you always tell your preceptor where you are going, and never be afraid to ask to grab lunch (that part is very important)!

 For me, studying for my clinical year exams was slightly different than my didactic year exams.
 I went from having two exams every week to having one exam at the end of every rotation, or every five weeks.
 Having one exam every five weeks can actually make it more difficult to study–it is easy to continuously “postpone” your studying because you think you have more time, and then you get stuck cramming at the last minute.
 For this reason, I recommend starting early and studying a little bit at a time.
 I would usually give myself the first week off, and then start studying the first weekend.
-For each rotation, I would adhere to the PAEA EOR™ topic list and blueprint and create a study guide.
-My study guide would be typed, and consist of two columns: one with the disease, the adjacent with all the pertinent information about the disease, similar to this:
+For each rotation, I adhered to the PAEA EOR™ topic list and blueprint and created a study guide.
+My study guide was typed and consisted of two columns: one with the disease, and the second with all the pertinent information about the disease.

-I would leave the space under the disease name blank, so while reviewing the study guide, I could handwrite any pertinent pearls.
-I would begin studying with the topic that was covered in greatest percentage on the exam, and conclude with the smallest percentage.
-It is important to pay attention to the topic lists and blueprints, because the topics and contents change with each clinical rotation.
+I left the space under the disease name blank, so while reviewing the study guide I could handwrite any pertinent pearls.
+I began studying with the topic that was covered in greatest percentage on the exam and worked my way down to the smallest percentage.
+It’s important to pay attention to the topic lists and blueprints because the topics and contents change with each clinical rotation.
 For example, on the pediatric exam, dermatology and EONT make up 30% of the exam, while these topics are not even on the internal medicine exam.
 By typing your study guides, you can save time by copying and pasting if the topics are repeated in future EOR™ exams.
 You will also have clean, concise study guides to use when you are studying for the PANCE.